 4. Manage your billing

-- Click on the Avatar in the bottom left of Productboard, then select Billing.
+- Click on the workspace name in the top left of Productboard, then select Billing.

 - Navigate to Credit card details, then select Change card.